Owed money by a Friend – What can you do?

 Even where a written agreement is not in place, evidence of a transaction taking place is quite often sufficient evidence.
-Proof that monies have left your account and entered your friends account are normally satisfactory.
+Proof that monies have left your account and entered your friend’s account is normally satisfactory.

 Frustrations can boil over when somebody is owed money by a friend and you may feel taken advantage of.
-The old saying is be neither a lender or borrower be but life is not always that easy.
+The old saying is neither a lender nor borrower is but life is not always that easy.

 If a friend owes you money and does not have the means to pay it then you need to be patient.
 Maybe consider a revision of the original agreement as a good friend will always pay their dues to you.
 However, if you know they have the means to pay but simply are not, then this is a different scenario altogether.

 It is recommended to make the normal requests for payment via a phone call or verbally.
 If these are not adhered to and your patience is wearing thin, consider a more formal approach.
 Send a letter outlining the situation and politely request your money to be paid.
 Retain a copy of this as it may come in useful.
 You could send the letter recorded delivery so they have to sign for it.

 If you are still not making any progress and you know they have the means to pay, it may be time to solicit the help of Professionals.
 Being owed money is one of the most frustrating things in life and has ruined many friendships and relationships.

 Another common scenario is where a ‘friend’ has simply just disappeared.
 We can help in this instance and trace many gone away people every day on behalf of our clients.
 We use proactive tracing strategies to track down those who try to avoid payment of their debts.